Heading to the 2018 Texas State Fair? This fun visitors guide has all the best things to do, see, and eat at the State Fair of Texas!

 I like the visit the midway at night when it’s a little quieter.

-I’m kind of regretting the I did not check out the World’s Smallest Horse … it was only 4 coupons!
+I’m kind of regretting the we didn’t check out the World’s Smallest Horse, Tiny Tim … it was only 4 coupons.

 One of my favorite things to do at the Texas State Fair is listening live music.